iterate-ch/docs/protocols/s3/index.md

 You must obtain the login credentials (Access Key ID and Secret Access Key) of your [Amazon Web Services Account](http://aws.amazon.com/account/) from the [*AWS Access Identifiers page*](https://console.aws.amazon.com/iam/home?#security_credential).
 Enter the *Access Key ID* and *Secret Access Key* in the login prompt.

-The default ports are:
-- HTTPS: 443
-- HTTP: 80

-Unless you configured a custom port make sure to stick to the default ports to avoid connection failures.

 ```{note}
 All connection profiles are available through the *Preferences → Profiles* tab.
 ```